mikamikem/Igor/Readme.md

 ## How do I make it work for my SDK/plugin/platform/etc?

 Check out the [Developer Readme](DeveloperReadme.md) for more information on writing your own modules.

+## Upgrading from an old version?

+### June 18th, 2015

+Igor now exists under Assets\Igor instead of Assets\Editor\Igor.
+This allows the modules to determine what portion of their scripts are compiled as editor scripts and which scripts can be used at runtime.
+With this change the Updater script now includes a MajorUpgrade variable that allows the Updater to know when it must update itself first and re-compile before upgrading the modules.
+Since this wasn't in place, we had to break the old updater and the only way I could find to do that was to empty the module list and so subsequently, this change also moves the module list from IgorModulesList.xml to IgorModuleList.xml.